johnregan3/simple-custom-css/readme.txt

 **Features**

+- No configuration needed
-- Simple but effective interface built on WordPress UI
+- Simple interface built on WordPress UI
 - Virtually no impact on site performance
 - No javascript files or complicated PHP requests
 - Generates no CSS files